sMastrodimitris/Stock-Sentiment-Analysis-VADER-TextBlob-/README.md

 - **TextBlob**: 76%
 - **VADER**: 73%

-However, it struggles to predict market movements during crashes, like on February 10th, 2025, where accuracy dropped to 0% due to the inability to detect drastic market changes.
+However, is completely blind at market crashes, like on February 10th, 2025, where accuracy dropped to 0% due to the inability to detect drastic market changes.

 ---